Childhood Anxiety: An Introduction

 In the wake of the pandemic, things are worse.

-Historically, anxiety hasn’t been on the radar for pediatric psychiatry/psychology.
-The field originated in the early 1900s amid growing concerns about juvenile delinquency, and for much of the 20th century pediatric psychology was focused on other kinds of ambiguous afflictions like “psychosis,” “mental deficiency,” or “maladjustment,” before honing in on more specific (and exotic) diagnostic labels, such as schizophrenia.
+Historically, pediatric anxiety has not been a major medical topic of concern or study.
+The fields of pediatric psychiatry & psychology originated in the early 1900s amid growing concerns about juvenile delinquency, and for much of the 20th century they were focused on other kinds of ambiguous afflictions like “psychosis,” “mental deficiency,” or “maladjustment,” before honing in on more specific (and exotic) diagnostic labels, such as schizophrenia.